giu1io/linux-dash/README.md

 ### 2. Secure Linux Dash
 *Rename "config_exaple.php" to "config.php" and edit your configuration.*
 *Beware: secure login work only on PHP.
-Removed Node/Go files. *
+Removed Node/Go files. * *The hashed password is stored locally in a cookie if you use check "remember me", this is not very secure and should not be used on devices that are not yours.*

 ### 3. Start Linux Dash